frazrepo/nvim-config/readme.md

 # Additional plugins
 * Easy mappings access with which-key
-* Zen environment with TrueZen
+* Zen mode environment with ZenMode
 * Quickfix filtering with nvim-bqf
 * Terminal management with vim-floatterm